-Defense Nuclear Facilities Safety Board (DNFSB) Analysis of FY 2011 Service Contract Inventories
+Defense Nuclear Facilities Safety Board (DNFSB) Analysis of FY 2012 Service Contract Inventories

-Background: DNFSB is a small, independent agency (operating at 109 Full-time Equivalents (FTEs) in FY 2011) with responsibility for the oversight of the Department of Energy (DOE)'s defense nuclear facilities located throughout the United States.
+Background: DNFSB is a small, independent agency (operating at 109 Full-time Equivalents (FTEs) in FY 2012) with responsibility for the oversight of the Department of Energy (DOE)'s defense nuclear facilities located throughout the United States.
 DNFSB's mission as described by the Atomic Energy Act is to ensure that the public health and safety are adequately protected at the DOE defense nuclear facilities.
 Over 60% of DNFSB's employees are engineers or scientists directly supporting its mission.
 DNFSB has a small administrative support staff responsible for the full range of administrative support functions, of whom approximately 1.5 FTEs perform procurement (e.g., 1102) duties.
-DNFSB's total obligations for supplies and services in FY 2011 were less than \$4M.
+DNFSB's total obligations for supplies and services in FY 2012 were less than \$4M.

-The analysis was performed by DNFSB's senior Contracting Officer and has been concurred with by the Senior Procurement Executive and Chief Human Capital Officer.
+The analysis was performed by DNFSB's senior Contracting Officer and has been concurred with by the acting Senior Procurement Executive and Chief Human Capital Officer.

-Special Interest Functions Studied: DNFSB had limited obligations in special interest functions, \$130,000 under Engineering and Technical Services (R425), and \$107,000 under Policy Review/Development Services (R406), each representing approximately 4% of obligations.
+Special Interest Functions Studied: DNFSB had limited obligations in special interest functions, \$512,725 under Engineering and Technical Services (R425), \$165,424 under Automated Information System Services (D307), \$138,043 under Program Management/Support Services (R408), and \$110,000 under Policy Review/Development Services (R406).
 Each special interest function was studied.

-Methodology Used to Support the Analysis: As the special interest function only consisted of two (2) contracts (one for each function), members of the acquisition workforce working on both contracts were interviewed.
+Methodology Used to Support the Analysis: As the special interest function only consisted of nine (9) contracts (six for Engineering and Technical Services and one for each other function), other members of the acquisition workforce working on each contract were interviewed.